Application Timeline - 10 to 12 Months Before

-If you have not yet received the application forms you requested via mail from institutions in the U.S., send another letter repeating your request.
+Although some schools will have the ability to accept most parts of your application online, inevitably there will still be some required mailings.
+If your school does not have online capability and you have not yet received the application forms you requested via mail from institutions in the U.S., send another letter repeating your request.
 International mail is slow and sometimes unreliable, so keep careful records of all dates in which you contact your schools of choice.
 Always use airmail when mailing materials to the United States.

 For undergraduate applicants, your best references are teachers or counselors who know your academic performance and achievements.
 Family friends, religious counselors and others should be pursued only if they know you very well and can provide unique or significant information that is relevant to your academic goals and promise.